MonicaMMartinezV/GrammarPy/README.md

 The set of tests that are in the *TestGrammar* are designed to test the proposed ruleset and some of the properties of the “match case” statements.
 Each of the tests represents a invalid or valid Python "match case" code block, indicating that the CFG will accept them if all the rules are properly implemented within the constraints detailed on this project.

-**TestGrammar.txt**
+### **TestGrammar.txt**

 To provide more tests that should be and shouldn't be accepted by this grammar, I created the TestGrammar.txt file.
 It contains additional tests that, when copied into the NLTK code, will deploy the respective LL(1) parser.
-The tests marked as "rejected" in the .txt file indicate that when you copy the test into the code, it shouldn't deploy anything.
+The tests marked as "Accepted test cases --------------" should be accepted, and the ones marked as "Not accepted test cases --------------" in the .txt file indicate that when you copy the test into the code, it shouldn't deploy anything.
 This means the grammar didn't accept the test.
 All you need to do to run the tests is copy them one by one into this code section:

 ```python
 parser = nltk.ChartParser(grammar)